PierrickI3/SocialHub/README.md

 * Main entry point is `index.js`.
 Code is commented.
 * You can run `npm run start_dev` to start the service and restart when file contents change

+## Heroku

+To deploy this service to Heroku, do the following:

+* Follow the steps to install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install)
+* Run `heroku login` to connect the Heroku CLI to your Heroku account
+* Run `heroku create` from the root of this repository to create a new remote.
+Note the remote url that was assigned to you (e.g. [https://serene-ravine-92441.herokuapp.com/](https://serene-ravine-92441.herokuapp.com/))
+* Run `git remote -v` to make sure that the remote was added to your list of git remotes
+* Run `git push heroku master` to push your code to the Heroku remote
+* Create a new webhook integration in your Smoosh app with the Heroku followed by `/messages` (e.g. https://serene-ravine-92441.herokuapp.com/messages).
+Select the `AppUser messages` trigger and click on `Create webhook`.
+* This service contains code (search for `startKeepAlive()`) to ping the app every 20 minutes.
+Make sure you set the `HEROKU_APPNAME` environment variable to your app name (e.g. serene-raving-92441)

 ## Credits

 * Genesys